marshallexperiment/personal-AI-journey/README.md

 # personal-AI-journey
 My personal path to learning machine learning is mostly free resources I've found on the internet, with a broad domain and interests.
 I suggest learning by order!
-(All free courses by my surfing web skills)
+(All free courses from my surfing web skills)

 # Learn Python and math first (Clear) (Deadline: 30th Nov 2023)
 1. https://programming-23.mooc.fi/ (python programming offered by the University of Helsinki)